Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: From Dark-Matter Velocity Distributions to Matter Power Spectra

 The velocity distribution of dark-matter particles in the early universe affects the manner in which $P(k,t)$ evolves with time.
 For example, dark-matter particles with sufficiently large velocities can free-stream out of overdense regions which might have otherwise collapsed into halos, thereby suppressing the growth of structure on small scales.
-The impact that these effects have on the shape of the linear matter power spectrum at late times may reliably be assessed numerically by means of Einstein-Boltzmann solvers such as the \texttt{CLASS} software package~{\mbox{\cite{Lesgourgues:2011re,Blas:2011rf,Lesgourgues:2011rg,Lesgourgues:2011rh}}}.
-In this way, under standard cosmological assumptions, a given dark-matter velocity distribution $f(v)$ gives rise to a particular form for $P(k)$.
+The distance scale below which a population of dark-matter particles with present-day velocity $v$ is capable of suppressing small-scale structure in this way is set by the corresponding particle horizon

+where $t_{\rm prod}$ denotes the time at which these particles were initially produced and $v(t)$ is the velocity of these particles at time $t$.
+Given that